motoxplay/stock/README.md

   * Enable developer mode on the device (Settings-> 'About Phone'.
 Tap 7 times on 'Build Number')
   * Enable USB debugging.
 (Settings -> 'Developer options' -> 'USB Debugging' -> check)
   * Connect phone to computer via USB, you should see a new ADB device detected and drivers installed.
-  * Open a Command Prompt and type `abd reboot bootloader`.
+  * Open a Command Prompt and type `adb reboot bootloader`.

 3. Open a Command Prompt on the folder you extracted the firmware and enter the following code: